Bird Management Plans

 Partners in Flight

-This broadly based bird conservation initiative has developed songbird conservation priorities and habitat conservation plans for physiographic areas nationwide.
-Bob Ford, who works for the U.S. Fish and Wildlife Service's Division of Migratory Bird Management, is the national coordinator for Partners in Flight.
+This broadly based bird conservation initiative has developed landbird conservation priorities and habitat conservation plans for geographic areas nationwide.
+Bob Ford, who works for the U.S. Fish and Wildlife Service, is the national coordinator for Partners in Flight.
 Partners in Flight's monitoring, research, planning, and implementation activities benefit bird habitat conservation by providing a scientific and planning base that contributes to ranking and developing habitat priorities.
 We support Partners in Flight by providing species assessments, project development and review, and national coordination efforts.

 North American Waterbird Conservation Plan